-The work of the Board is supported by Audit, Remuneration and Nomination Committees, membership of which is made up of the Non-Executive Directors.
-There is a formal Schedule of Matters reserved for the Board and this along with the Board Committee terms of reference may be found on this page.
-The table below summarises the membership of the Board, the Board Committees and the attendance record of the Directors.
+The work of the Board is supported by the Audit, Remuneration and Nomination Committees, membership of which is made up of the Non-Executive Directors.
+The table below summarises the membership of the Board and the Board Committees and the attendance record of the Directors.

 The Directors are mindful of the need to maintain gender and equality balance to the Board.

 Sector specific training for the Directors is maintained through regular business updates from the Executive Directors and briefings from external advisers.